Police arrest man for St. Simons Island murder

-A man is in Glynn County Detention Center accused of murdering a woman early Saturday morning on St. Simons Island.
+A man accused of murdering a woman early Saturday morning on St. Simons Island remains in the Glynn County Detention Center.

-Officers were called to the Retreat Village shopping center on St. Simons Island at around 1 a.m.
-Saturday morning after reports of shots being fired in the area.
+Officers were called to Retreat Village shopping center on St. Simons Island at around 1 a.m. after receiving reports of shots being fired in the area.

-Police arrived and found Newbauer with a gunshot wound in her upper body, the release said.
-Glynn County Fire and Rescue attempted to save Newbauer's life, but she was later pronounced dead at the scene.
+Police found Newbauer with a gunshot wound in her upper body, the release said.
+Attempts by Glynn County Fire and Rescue to save her were unsuccessful, and she was pronounced dead at the scene.

 Newbauer’s body was sent to the Georgia Bureau of Investigation’s lab in Pooler for an autopsy and other forensic examinations, the release said.

-Detectives found a gun while serving search warrants in the case and also found evidence at the scene that helped them identify Easterling, police said.
+Detectives found a gun while serving search warrants in the case and also found evidence at the scene that helped them identify Easterling as the attacker, police said.

 Easterling faces charges of felony murder, possession of a firearm during the commission of a crime and two counts of possession of a firearm by a convicted felon.